Tafsir: Sunni

 Not earlier than the mid-nineteenth century, the modern period of tafsir started.
 The modern approach is marked by a generally critical attitude towards much of the intellectual heritage of Islam, a declared intention to imitate the salaf, and an emphasis on the unity of believers and a unified understanding of Islam.
 Other features may include, attempts to proof the rationality of the Quranic worldview, compatibility with modern sciences, liberalism, literary criticism, and making the message of the Quran emotional relevant for the believer.
 Although such modern approaches became a standard only late, their ideas were much earlier present in the Islamicate world.
-Kadizadeli (Qādīzādali), a seventeenth-century puritanical reformist religious movement in the Ottoman Empire, shared a lot of ideas with modern Islamic interpretations.
-Al-Shawkānī (1759–1834) has been understood retroperspective by many Muslim scholars as a salafi.
+Kadizadeli, a seventeenth-century puritanical reformist religious movement in the Ottoman Empire, shared a lot of ideas with modern Islamic interpretations.
+Al-Shawkani (1759–1834) has been understood retroperspective by many Muslim scholars as a salafi.

-A rationalistic approach, as proposed by Syed Ahmad Khan and Muhammad Abduh attempts to prove that the Quran and modern sciences do not contradict each other.
+A rationalistic approach, as proposed by the nineteenth-century Muslim thinkers Syed Ahmad Khan and Muhammad Abduh, attempts to prove that the Quran and modern sciences do not contradict each other.
 This is close to the tafsir 'ilmi (scientific interpretation of the Quran), which claims that the Quran miraculously predicted scientific discoveries.
 Although this trend has existed prior to the modern era, its popularity is new.
 Nonetheless, this approach still faces a lot of opposition among Muslims.
 Yet another approach, represented by scholars such as Amin al-Khuli, aims to decodifies the Quran to understand its impact on the first audience.
 Accordingly, the focus is not about historical or scientific truths, but about conveying a message through the means of the Quran.
 Similarly, according to yet another trend, the Quran should not only be understood as for the first Muslims, but also executed as the first Muslims did.
 Famous adherences to this approach include Sayyid Qutb and Abul A'la Maududi.
 This approach often goes in hand with an attempt to establish a state based on an idealized Muslim society.

-A number of exegetical works have entered English through translations and abridgements, including of the Tafsir Ibn Kathir and the Tafsir of Al-Tabari.
+A number of exegetical works have entered English through translations and abridgments, including of the Tafsir Ibn Kathir and the Tafsir of al-Tabari.